Varun1911/JavaScript/Readme.md

 <h1>Object Oriented Programing</h1>
 JavaScript introduced the class syntax in ES6 (ECMAScript 2015).
 It's basically a cleaner, more structured way to write constructor functions and prototypes under the hood.<br /><br />

+**Constructor Function** <br>
-**Constructor Function** - A constructor function in JavaScript is a regular function used to create multiple objects with the same structure and behavior.
+A constructor function in JavaScript is a regular function used to create multiple objects with the same structure and behavior.
 It was the go-to way to create object "blueprints" before ES6 classes came along.

 ```js
 function Person(name, age) {